Celebrate the 152nd Canada Day

 Saint John is known as the hotbed of live music in the Maritimes and fans will be enjoying the sounds of local and Canadian performers (dancing, singing, magic, bands, etc.) will entertain the public from 11am through to the stroke of midnight.

 For the full list of featured performers visit: http://marketsquaresj.com/event/happy-canada-day-2/

 Bernard’s ability to entertain both young and old alike has made him a popular and favourite performer in the greater Saint John area.
 He has been astonishing audiences for over 30 years, combining music with mind-blowing magic!
 Bernard’s high-energy show features comedy, drama, and interactive audience participation.
 He is the founder of the Magic Circle of Saint John, now in its 31st year of operation.
 Don’t miss the amazing magic of Bernard the Magician on Canada Day in Saint John!
 You won’t be disappointed!

-Saint John Chinese Cultural Association perform during the Opening Ceremonies featuring the Lion Dance.
-They also highlight various age groups with dance, singing and instrumental.
+Jasmine Performing Arts Group and The Greater Saint John Chinese Cultural Association Lion Dance perform during the Opening Ceremonies.
+They also highlight various age groups with dance, singing, and instrumental.

 Performance by Saint Mary’s Band